ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 I plan to start modding Cookie Clicker (I actually suck ass at JS, but I am good at pattern recognition which I could prob use to add new upgrades and achievements and shit like that)

+I may come back to BTD5 in the future...

 Nintendo switch friend code: SW-2753-1792-8503

 Quote wall: